watem-sedem/watem-sedem/docs/cn-ws.rst

 Some additional functionalities are built-in CN-WS, next to the basic model features of WaTEM-SEDEM and the CN model.
 These additional functionalities have a large impact on water and sediment transport through the model domain.
+By default, these additional features are disabled, but can be enabled in in the ini-file with the correct user choice.
+When the user enables an extra feature, the model will expect more user input (rasters and variables).

 Buffer basins
 *************